Mock Catalogs of Strongly Lensed Gravitational Waves via A Halo Model Approach with Ground-based Detectors: Introduction

 \section{Introduction}

-With the successful conclusion of the fourth observing run (O4) by the Laser Interferometer GW Observatory (LIGO; \citet{Aasi_2015}), Virgo (\citealt{Acernese_2015}), and KAGRA (\citealt{Abbott2020}), we have secured an increasingly rich population sample of GWs.
+With the successful conclusion of the first half of the fourth observing run (O4a) by the Laser Interferometer GW Observatory (LIGO; \citet{Aasi_2015}), Virgo (\citealt{Acernese_2015}), and {the Kamioka Gravitational Wave Detector (KAGRA; \citealt{Abbott2020})}, we have secured an increasingly rich population sample of GWs.
 On August 26, 2025, the LVK Collaboration released the latest GW transient catalog, GWTC-4.0, which includes 128 new significant candidates confirmed during the O4a observing run (May 2023 to January 2024) \citep{2025arXiv250818082T}.
 These data constitute the primary dataset for current lensing searches.

 Analogous to electromagnetic wave, GW are subject to gravitational lensing, a phenomenon wherein massive objects deflect their propagation paths \citep{pub.1007554514,osti_1155593,10.1093/mnras/sty2145}.
 Strong lensing can generate multiple images of a single source, characterized by distinct differences in arrival time, amplitude, and phase \citep{dai2017waveformsgravitationallylensedgravitational}.
 The observational signatures depend critically on the ratio of the lens characteristic scale to the GW wavelength.
 In the geometric optics regime (short wavelength), lensing magnifies signals, enabling the detection of lower-mass or higher-redshift binaries \citep{PhysRevD.95.044011}.
 Conversely, in the wave optics regime--where the lens size is comparable to the wavelength--diffraction effects emerge, inducing significant distortions in the GW waveforms \citep{Takahashi_2003}.